 2) Entrants are required to be a member of AIA San Antonio and licensed by the Texas Board of Architectural Examiners at the time of the project’s completion.

-3) For Built or Unbuilt projects where several parties share responsibilities for a project, the Architect must be an AIA San Antonio member and credit must be given to all who contributed substantially to the project.
+3) For Built or Unbuilt projects where several parties share responsibilities for a project, the Architect must be an AIA San Antonio member, and credit must be given to all who contributed substantially to the project.
 Primary portions of the design of the project submitted must have been performed by AIA San Antonio members and their firms located within the chapter region.
-Work performed outside the chapter by a satellite office of a locally established firm is ineligible.
+Work performed outside the chapter region by subsidiary offices of locally established firms is ineligible.

 4) An entrant may submit up to, but not more than, four (4) completed projects.